fieldtensor/code-samples/README.md

 where n is the number of subdivisions, so only a few subdivisions are ever needed.

-Once the splitting geometry in the scene is assigned to each of the cubes, vertex by vertex.
+Once the splitting is complete we take all of the geometry in the scene and assign it to the cubes, vertex by vertex.
 The ray tracer can then use this whole structure as a kind of spatial index.
-We first check which cubes a ray intersects, and then we gather up the geometry from those cubes and intersect the ray further with that geometry.
-The geometry that lives in cubes which the ray does not intersect is never considered, and this is where the tremendous performance acceleration comes from.
+When doing a ray trace we first check which cubes a ray intersects.
+Then we gather up the geometry from those cubes and perform further intersection test.
+The geometry that lives in cubes which the ray does not intersect is never considered, and in this way we gain a tremendous performance boost.

 <a name="ao"></a>